 As Africa continues its trajectory toward becoming one of the world’s fastest-growing regions, rapid advancements in energy, infrastructure, and digital technologies are shaping the continent’s transformation.
 These sectors are driving economic growth, attracting investment, and redefining how African states, investors, and businesses engage within the global marketplace.

 “Africa’s growth story is unfolding across sectors that demand sophisticated and reliable dispute resolution mechanisms.
 Arbitration plays a pivotal role in promoting investor confidence and ensuring the continuity of transformative projects that power the continent’s development,” says Aisha Abdallah, Partner and Head of Dispute Resolution at ALN Kenya.
-“Africa Day provides an invaluable opportunity to exchange insights and strengthen collaboration among practitioners committed to advancing arbitration across the continent.”
+“Africa Day provided an invaluable opportunity to exchange insights and strengthen collaboration among practitioners committed to advancing arbitration across the continent.”

 Echoing this, Orphee Haddad, Head of Disputes at ADNA (ALN firm in Algeria, Côte d’Ivoire, Guinea and Morocco) noted: “The continent’s energy transition, digital acceleration, and infrastructure expansion bring immense opportunity—but also new complexities.
 Arbitration, when effectively harnessed, can serve as a bridge between investors, governments, and communities, helping align Africa’s growth with global standards of fairness and sustainability.”